Table of contents

 Anti malware configuration

-3. In the Real-Time Scan, Manual Scan, or Scheduled Scan sections, set the Malware Scan Configuration and Schedule, or allow those settings to be inherited from the parent policy.
+3. In the Real-Time Scan, Manual Scan, or Scheduled Scan section, set the Malware Scan Configuration and Schedule, or allow those settings to be inherited from the parent policy.

 5. In the Computer editor, go to Settings > Scanner.